Junior Strous: Crashes and injuries

 During the Assen Circuit held in the Netherlands in 2003, Strous crashed after his teammate, Giedo van der Garde accelerated too early on a turn and spun out, hitting Strous' car.

 In 2005, Strous was driving for the Osschersleben Circuit in Germany at the Formula Renault 2.0 when his new car crashed and flipped.
 During a qualifying drive at the Long Beach Circuit for the Champcar Atlantics Series in 2007, Strous crashed, breaking his wrist in the process.

 Other activities

-Junior Strous is also a drifting specialist, and he founded Winners Circle Group Racing division in 2009.
+Strous is also a drifting specialist, and he founded Winners Circle Group Racing division in 2009.
 Strous has also participated as a TV commentator for Dutch national racing channel, RaceWorld TV.
 Strous has also provided commentary for DTM, ChampCar and IndyCar races, and he was sponsored by SLAM!FM, a Dutch radio station, in 2011.

 Criminal justice

 Strous' family business, a Shell gas station in Wassenaar, was broken into in 2008 and Junior Strous witnessed the crime and pursued the three criminals in a high-speed chase until they spun out of control and drove off the road.
 The authorities found and arrested one of the individuals and also cited Strous for speeding, but the charges against Strous were later dropped due to the Dutch law (Article 53 of the Code of Criminal Citizens) that allows citizens to pursue criminals when caught in the act.

 In 2010, while traveling internationally, Strous noticed security flaws at the Amsterdam Airport Schiphol that would allow travelers to bring in unchecked luggage.
 Strous reported the discovery to the authorities for further review.

 In 2011, Strous assisted a stranger when he extinguished a fire in a car stopped on the road in Wassenaar.
 He filmed the incident on his phone and posted the video, but it was later removed after the fire department requested it be taken down.